ringcentral/ringcentral-js/README.md

 function destroy() {

     // In order to release a subscription, you need to remove it at the server
-    // A simple token check will not result in a refresh process, as opposed to platform.isAuthorized() if (platform.isTokenValid()) subscription.remove({async: false});
+    // A simple token check will not lead to a refresh process, as opposed to platform.isAuthorized() if (platform.isTokenValid()) subscription.remove();

     // Detach event listeners
     subscription.destroy();

 }

-window.addEventListener('beforeunload', destroy); // listener has to be SYNCHRONOUS
+// listener has to be SYNCHRONOUS for that, manually send a synchronous request if you need this window.addEventListener('beforeunload', destroy);

 platform.on([platform.events.accessViolation], destroy);